Markism-JA/Echoes-of-Bathala/docs/development-guide.md

 #### 3. Configure SSH Config

 You must manually create or edit the file at `~/.ssh/config` to ensure SSH knows which key to use for which service.
+Copy the following to `~/.ssh/config`:

 ```ssh
 Host github.com